NCBI-Hackathons/Metatranscriptomics_Pilot/README.md

 Comparison of DNA and RNA abundance
 ![DNAvsRNA](https://www.pnas.org/content/pnas/111/22/E2329/F4.medium.gif)

-1. Indentify persisters in a community
+1. Indentify persisters/dormant species in a community
-    RNA <<< DNA genome wide for specific organism
+    RNA <<< DNA genome wide (or possibly just with 16S rRNA<<16S rDNA) for specific organism
 2. Which genes are differentially expressed depending on their genetic context?
     Same gene has high variance in RNA coming from different species in the same sample
+    Can this be explained by methylation patterns? different regulatory elements?
 3. Which genes (across samples) vary a lot in their expression, but not in their DNA copy number?
     Same gene has high variance in RNA (and low variance in DNA) across metagenomic samples
 ![Fig3](https://www.pnas.org/content/pnas/111/22/E2329/F6.large.jpg?width=800&height=600&carousel=1)

-4. Is the taxonomic profile we get from MetaTrans similar to one from metagenomic taxonomic profiles reported?
+~~4.
+Is the taxonomic profile we get from MetaTrans similar to one from metagenomic taxonomic profiles reported?~~
+    The MetaTrans paper shows some differences between 16S rRNA profiles and 19S rDNA profiles.
+They attribute this to 16S rDNA not being able to capture the "active" microbial community.

+5. Try to classify clinical outcome (IBD/CD/UC vs healthy) based on metatranscriptomic profiles
+    use IBDMDB dataset
+6. Inferring metabolomic profiles from metatranscriptomic data (can we avoid doing LC-MS??)
+    use IBDMDB dataset